 Property prices in Essex have been rising and rising quickly and the demand for these properties is high.
-At Bear Estate Agents we have experienced several people chasing the same properties whom are all of similar financial backgrounds.
+At Bear Estate Agents we have experienced several people chasing the same properties who are all of the similar financial backgrounds.

 This constraint is the mortgage valuation, the basic valuation that has to be carried out by a qualified surveyor to determine whether or not a property is worth its price tag, in order to protect the financial institution on its loan on the asset, the property.